serai-dex/serai/README.md

   infrastructure, to our IETF-compliant FROST implementation, to a DLEq proof as needed for Bitcoin-Monero atomic swaps.

-- `coins`: Various coin libraries intended for usage in Serai yet also by the wider community.
+- `networks`: Various libraries intended for usage in Serai yet also by the wider community.
 This means they will always support the functionality Serai needs, yet won't disadvantage other use cases when possible.